rdunlop/iuf-membership/docs/new_machine_setup.md

 - `sudo yum install monit`
 - `sudo service monit start`
 - `cap staging puma:monit:config` in order to configure monit to watch puma for issues
+- `cap stage puma:config` in order to configure puma on remote server
+- `cap stage puma:systemd:config` in order to configure systemd/systemctl to monitor the puma service

 ## Configure nginx to start at boot